 BWRP bonds are eligible to be held in a Triodos Innovative Finance ISA (IFISA).
-The IFISA is a type of ISA that allows you to hold crowdfunded debt securities such as this bond.
-As with all ISAs, there are eligibility criteria and you receive interest tax-free.
+The IFISA is a type of ISA that allows you to hold crowdfunded debt securities - such as this bond- and receive interest tax free.
+As with all ISAs, there are eligibility criteria.

 To invest in the BWRP bonds through a Triodos IFISA, select the ‘Invest through IFISA’ option.
 This selection will open a current year IFISA and hold the bonds within it, or will add the bonds to your existing IFISA if you have opened one previously.